deltacv/EOCV-Sim/README.md

    - This is the 13th release for EOCV-Sim

       - Changelog:
-        - Provides support for compiling in any Java virtual machine by using the Eclipse ecj compiler if a JDK compiler isn't found
+        - Provides support for compiling in any Java virtual machine by using the Eclipse ecj compiler if a JDK compiler isn't found.
+        - Provided a fallback webcam driver in case OpenIMAJ fails to load.
+      - Bug fixes:
+        - Fixes camera source sizes serialization where the height was replaced by the width

 ### [v3.3.1 - Common module hotfix](https://github.com/deltacv/EOCV-Sim/releases/tag/v3.3.0)